Chapter 1 : Clumsy Meeting

 Most women writing about a lover they recently lost would say something about “having that feeling” about him at their first meeting.
-I won’t say that; it wasn’t true.
-He looked nervous and somewhat awkward, not the usual winning characteristics I go for.
+I won’t say that - it wasn’t true.
+My first observations of Remus were that he looked nervous and somewhat awkward: not the usual winning characteristics I go for.

 “If he was attacked by dementors, they can’t expel him, can they?”
 I chipped in.

-Several members shot me impatient looks; it was Molly who answered.
-“We, well Dumbledore, feels that the Ministry will try to say that there were not any dementors there that night.
+Several members shot me impatient looks but it was Molly who answered, “We, well Dumbledore, feel that the Ministry will try to say that there were not any dementors there that night.
 We have of course discussed all of the possibilities for the hearing.”

-I smiled quickly and gave a quick nod.
+I smiled quickly and gave a nod to show that I understood.
 The group didn’t seem too keen on giving people catch-up notes.
-I was intent on finding a remedy to my blunderous first statement.
-From what Minerva said about the family, they were horrible.
-They sounded greedy and arrogant; so when they needed a ploy to get them out of the house I had an idea.
-“I’ll lure them out with a letter saying they’ve won a city-wide contest for best-kept lawns.”
-I shot off inadvertently cutting off Remus.
-The rest of the Order seemed mildly impressed with the lie I invented; there was a slight mummer around the circle.
+I was intent on finding a remedy to my bungled first statement.
+From what Minerva said about the Dursley family, they were horrible.
+They sounded greedy and arrogant which inspired a ploy to get them out of the house when we needed to get to Harry.
+“I’ll lure them out with a letter saying they’ve won a citywide contest for best-kept lawns,” I shot off, inadvertently cutting off Remus.
+The rest of the Order seemed mildly impressed with the lie I invented; there was a slight murmur around the circle.
 Remus coughed quietly.

 “Now that we have bait, we need a group to go to the house and guard Harry in his trip back to Grimmauld Place.”
 Most of the group raised their hands, including me.
 I was eager to meet Harry and get my feet wet with the Order.

-“Woah,” Said one.
-“Wicked, said the other.
+“Wicked,” said the other.
 Then they both asked, “Who are you?”

-Remus answered for me.
-“This is Nymphadora Tonks, a new member of the Order.”
+Remus answered for me, “This is Nymphadora Tonks, a new member of the Order.”
 I gave Remus a contemptuous look.